 Cellars

 Repair category -

-Notes Not Applicable.
+Notes Not applicable.

+Electricity

+Repair category 2

-Repair category 1 Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
-The installation in this property has been tested with the next test due in 2023.
+Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
+The installation in this property appears relatively modern but there is no evidence of a recent test.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.